millisom/GluGuide/SRS.md

 - Track a meal
 A registered user can log meals manually into the application.
 - Get notification
-Users can set reminders in form of notifications to track meals and glucose levels.
+Users can set reminders in the form of notifications to track meals and glucose levels.
 For each Reminder the user will get a notification.
 - Learn about gestational diabetes
 The Application has a feature where the user can learn more about gestational diabetes.
 - Storing data
 User data for accounts has to be stored.
-Also all the tracked meals and glucose levels have to be stored as datasets linked to the account.
-The data store is the base for the account system.
+Also all the tracked meals and glucose levels must be stored as datasets linked to the account.
+The data store is the basis for the account system.